Mantis322/ICP--EncryptedDatabase/README.md

 EncryptedDatabase is a decentralized and encrypted database solution that runs on the Internet Computer Protocol (ICP).
 It helps users store and manage their data safely while using the benefits of blockchain technology.

+You can access the demo video of the project [here](https://youtu.be/0gHpXVmwsHU).

 ### 🔑 Features

 - **Decentralized**: Runs on ICP, so it doesn't depend on a single central server.